Ousseni Bouda

-Ousseni Bouda (born 28 April 2000) is a Burkinabé professional footballer who plays for Major League Soccer club San Jose Earthquakes.
+Ousseni Bouda (born 28 April 2000) is a Burkinabé professional footballer who plays for Major League Soccer club San Jose Earthquakes and the Burkina Faso national team.

 Bouda was the recipient of the Gatorade National Boys Soccer Player of the Year award for the 2017–18 season.
 The award is a nationally recognized honor given to the best high school athlete in each sport in the United States.

-Career
+Early life

 Born in Burkina Faso, Ousseni Bouda spent four years at the Right To Dream Academy in Ghana.
-He then moved to the Millbrook School in New York, and led the Millbrook Mustangs to win three straight championships in the New England Preparatory School Athletic Council tournament.
-He was honored with the Gatorade National Soccer Player of the Year, a national award given to the best boy's high school soccer player.
+He then moved to the Millbrook School in New York, and led the Millbrook Mustangs to a class c championship in the New England Preparatory School Athletic Council.
+He was honored with the Gatorade National Soccer Player of the Year, a national award given to the best boys' high school soccer player.
 Bouda finished his high school career with 82 appearances for the Mustangs, scoring 156 goals.
 In his last two high school games, Bouda scored five goals in each game leading the Mustangs to win the championship.
+Bouda made his amateur club debut with Black Rock FC as a substitute in their 1-1 draw with Seacoast United Phantoms on May 23, 2018.
+Ahead of his first college season, Bouda once again played with Black Rock in the 2019 USL League Two season, scoring 8 goals in only 6 matches played.

+Stanford Cardinal

 Listed as a five-star recruit by Top Drawer Soccer, Bouda played college soccer for the Stanford Cardinal men's soccer program.
 He was the first Stanford soccer player to win the Gatorade High School Player of the Year Award.
 On August 30, 2019, Bouda made his collegiate debut for Stanford, in a 5–0 win against Penn State.
 In the same match, Bouda made his first college start and scored his first college goal.
-On October 15, 2019 Bouda earned the Pac-12 Men's Soccer Player of the Week, being the first freshman of the season to earn the honor.
+On October 15, 2019, Bouda earned the Pac-12 Men's Soccer Player of the Week, being the first freshman of the season to earn the honor.
 On November 20, 2019, concluding the 2019 Pac-12 Conference men's soccer season, Bouda was named the Pac-12 Freshman of the Year.

 Bouda sat out the 2020 season due to injury.
 In the 2021 season, he led Stanford with nine assists and five goals, and was named to the United Soccer Coaches All-Region first team and to the All-Pac-12 first team.